 Several individuals wonder if employers remain liable to offer medical insurance benefits to their employees.
 Before the COVID-19 pandemic, companies were not required to provide health insurance to their workforce.
-However, now the Ministry of Home Affairs and IRDAI have made it mandatory.
+In April 2020, the Ministry of Home Affairs issued guidelines making it compulsory for employers to provide medical insurance to employees as workplaces reopened after lockdown.

 Through group health insurance, employees can access necessary medical coverage from their employer without any up-front costs.
 Understanding insurance legislation, together with its benefits, enables employers to select their group insurance plans wisely.